 Assignments: Student guide

-Please note that there are several different assignment types in the LMS.
-The instructions in this guide are for Blackboard LMS assignments only.
+There are several different assignment types in the LMS.
+The instructions in this guide are for Blackboard assignments only.

-If yours is a TurnItIn assignment see the TurnItIn section.
+If yours is a Turnitin assignment see Turnitin guides.

 Submit an assignment

 - Navigate to the LMS subject page where the assignment is located.

 - Click the title of the assignment to display details, including instructions and option to view the rubric if applicable.